Bewolf2/fbximporter/README.md

 There are two primary pieces to this:

 1. **FBXImporter.exe** - This is a C++ project that generates an executable that takes an FBX file as input and converts it to a Havok scene file (e.g. a tag file with extension .hkx or .hkt).
-2. **convert.py** - This takes an FBX file as input, calls FBXImporter.exe to generate the HKX files, and then it takes the outputted files and generates corresponding Vision or Animation Studio compatible files by calling the Havok Content Tools standalone filter manager (**hctStandAloneFilterManager.exe**).
+2. **convert.py** - This takes an FBX file as input, calls **FBXImporter.exe** to generate the HKX files, and then it takes the outputted files and generates corresponding Vision or Animation Studio compatible files by calling the Havok Content Tools standalone filter manager (**hctStandAloneFilterManager.exe**).
+After packaging, this is converted into an executable and put here: **$(AnarchySDK)\Bin\Tools\FBXConverter.exe**

 Dependencies
 ------------

 * [Visual C++ 2010][1]
 * [Python 2.7.X][2]
-* [FBX SDK 2013.3][4] - **We will be upgrading to 2014.1 soon!**
+* [FBX SDK 2013.3 VS 2010][4] - **We will be upgrading to 2014.1 soon!**
 * [Python Tools for Visual Studio][5] - Useful for debugging your projects and we include a .pyproj/.sln so you'll need to have it installed to successfully open the solution.
 * [py2exe][6] - Needed if you're going to create a package